Elsa Schiaparelli: Notable designs

 Schiaparelli was one of the first designers to develop the wrap dress, taking inspiration from aprons to produce a design that would accommodate and flatter all female body types.
 Her design, which first appeared in 1930, offered a two-sided model with armholes on each side, brought together in the front of the garment and wrapped and tied at the waistline.
 Buttons may also have been incorporated into this early version.
 Initially conceived as beachwear and produced in four colours of tussore silk, the dress was popular with buyers and copied by garment manufacturers as a design for everyday street wear.
 Some forty years afterwards, this uncomplicated and easy-to-wear design was revisited in the 1970s by the American designer Diane von Fürstenberg.

 In 1931, Schiaparelli's divided skirt—a forerunner of shorts—shocked the tennis world when worn by Lili de Alvarez at Wimbledon in 1931.

 Other innovations included a swimsuit design which incorporated an interior bra with an alluring low-cut back by using hidden straps that crossed in the back and closed around the waist.
 This design was patented in 1930 and retailed by Best & Company.
 Other designs were made with detachable elements and reversible sections.
 Also in 1930, she is credited with having produced the first evening dress with a matching jacket.
 During Prohibition in the United States, Schiaparelli's popularly named "speakeasy dress" provided a hidden pocket for a flask for alcoholic beverage.

+Most of the shoes in her collections during the 1930s and '40s were by Perugia, who developed stretch shoes for her that didn't need fasteners, but in 1937 Schiaparelli became the first couturier to show shoes by Roger Vivier.